-For articles, brief reports and reviews in Germania as well as for papers in Bericht der RGK, each author receives a PDF file and at no cost 20 offprints or ten offprints for reviews.
+For articles, brief reports and reviews in Germania as well as for papers in Bericht der RGK, each author receives a PDF file and by request 20 offprints, for reviews ten offprints, at no cost.
 During the proof-reading stage it is also possible to order additional offprints, at an extra charge to the author.